dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

     FragColor = vec4(prefilteredColor, 1.0); // Output prefiltered color
 }
 ```
-Now, we can start writing our GeneratePrefilteredCubemap function, which will be similar to GenerateIrradianceMap just with the difference that it will generate this map for multiple mipmap levels.
-I will directly paste the entire function here and mention the differenced in code comments.
+Now, we can start writing the GeneratePrefilteredCubemap function, which is similar to GenerateIrradianceMap, but generates the map for multiple mipmap levels.
+I will paste the entire function below and highlight the differences in the code comments.
 ```cpp
 GLuint TextureUtilities::GeneratePrefilteredCubemap(GLuint& cubemapTexture, Shader& prefilterShader, GLuint maxMipLevels) {